 Mr. Greer has a proven track record as an entrepreneur and senior executive with extensive experience in the biotechnology industry, most recently with Abgenix, Inc., until its acquisition by Amgen, Inc. in 2006.
-Mr. Greer has held senior executive and finance positions at other companies in our industry and currently serves as a director of several other companies in the biopharmaceutical and medical device industries.
-He possesses strong expertise in biotech industry strategy, business models, and finance and has served on compensation and audit committees.
+Mr. Greer has held senior executive and finance positions at other companies in our industry and currently serves as a director of several other companies in the biopharmaceutical and medical device industries and has served as the Chairman of the Board of several companies.
+He possesses strong expertise in biotech industry strategy, business models, and finance and has served on compensation, governance and audit committees.